Mikadifo/Mikadifo/README.md

 ## 🚀 About Me

-I'm a passionate front-end software developer, with over 3 years of experience working on web development.
+I'm a passionate front-end software developer and a freelancer, with over 3 years of experience working on web development.

 I love to explore new ideas and learning about new technologies and many other things.
 I'm also a neovim and haskell enthusiast.